onflow/docs/docs/community-resources/developer-portal/index.md

 ---
+sidebar_position: 2
 sidebar_custom_props:
     icon: 🥇
 ---
-# Contributing to the Developer Portal
+# Contributing to Flow Docs

-Reading this document carefully will help you understand how to contribute your own content to the Developer Portal, and avoid problems along the way.
+Reading this document carefully will help you understand how to contribute your own content to the Flow Docs, and avoid problems along the way.

-In most cases you should be able to iterate and deploy changes to your documentation with no to little involvement the engineering team that is maintaining the Developer Portal.
+In most cases you should be able to iterate and deploy changes to your documentation with no to little involvement the engineering team that is maintaining the Flow Docs.

 ## Getting Prepared